open-make/open.make-mainrepo/01_project_management/03_meeting_minutes/2021-08-26-prekickoff.md

 - Robert Mies, Wirtschaft engineer, PhD (5 Jahren), want to continue as a postdoc
 - Tim, Bioinformatics FU, had 2 supervisor als bachelor, master und phd (biologist/informatician).  postdoc in California, back to berlin: interest in emerging properties of social interactions: Modell systeme/human social interaction. method: robots.
 OSH: all robots components are OS in theory, no documentation there. - future: job until 2026, maybe company building
 - Julien, data manager CRC1315. phd 2007 in CH, postdoc in FR, postdoc2 in DE. moved to open science and open data in 2014-2015.
 - Moritz, Berlin born.
-Informatics at the FU, IT security, went to Tim as master student, now PhD (50% h2020 project), is angry about the current system and fixability of hardware.
+Informatics at the FU, IT security, went to Tim as master student, now PhD (50% h2020 project), is frustrated with the current system and fixability of hardware.
 Work on closed loop hardware.
 Electrofish (robofish but bigger + electric signals).

 ## Diverse interesting discussions